9M2PJU/i3asap/README.md

+# Note: In development - consider the below a roadmap

 # kali0conf
 ## Intro
 Auto setup i3 desktop environment for kali linux live cd, as an alternative to customizing the iso.